-Supplement Path: If you already have a CPA Review Course and want to continue using parts of that course, then you want the Supplement Path.
-This can range from continuing to use the majority of your main course, but adding in the NINJA Notes, NINJA Audio, and NINJA MCQ (and probably NINJA CRAM) to ditching most of your course, aside from the test bank or the cram and using NINJA as your main course.
+Supplement Path: If you already have a CPA Review Course (Like Becker, etc.) and want to continue using parts of that course, then you want the Supplement Path.
+This can range from continuing to use the majority of your main course but adding in the NINJA Notes, NINJA Audio, and NINJA MCQ (and probably NINJA CRAM) to ditching most of your course, aside from the test bank or the cram and using NINJA as your main course.

 NINJA Only Path: CPA Candidates who go the NINJA Only route primarily come from three camps:

 1) They don't have a course yet, but have heard good things about NINJA from study groups and other places and want to try passing the CPA Exam with a reputable $67 monthly course vs. a $3,000 course (seems like a wise move for a future CPA/CFO, right?).

 2) Their course has expired, and they have a few exams left and are rolling with NINJA Only to close out the CPA Exam.

 3) They hate their course; they're over it.
 If they could slowly run over their study materials with a tank, they could.
 They're burning the ships and are studying on N.I.N.J.A.
 Island, come hell or high water.